China's HNA lists property assets worth $11 billion for sale: documents

 The second set of documents did not give the estimated valuations.
 It, however, set a time frame for sales of most of the assets, with 18 targeted to be sold in the second half of 2018 and 23 in 2019.

-Earlier this year, HNA sold a 25 percent stake in Hilton Grand Vacations Inc, trimmed shares held in Deutsche Bank (DBKGn.DE) and sold three land parcels in Hong Kong, among other sales.
+Earlier this year, HNA sold a 25 percent stake in Hilton Grand Vacations Inc, trimmed shares held in Deutsche Bank and sold three land parcels in Hong Kong, among other sales.

-(This story corrects paragraph 13 to show Tangshan is in Hebei province, not Hubei)
+The group is also exploring the sale of its newly acquired CWT logistics unit, people familiar with the situation told Reuters last month.

 Reporting by Kane Wu and Julie Zhu; Editing by Anshuman Daga and Muralikumar Anantharaman